disk91/stm32-it-sdk/README.md

 ```

 Other modifications (need to be done on every CubeMx project regeneration):
-  - GPIO - Cube Mx is setting/resetting the Gpio state on init.
+  - GPIO - (in gpio.c) Cube Mx is setting/resetting the Gpio state on init.
 You need to manually comment the line in *gpio.c* to avoid the pin to be modified on MCU wake-up.
 The other solution is to let the gpio init as-is and add a function *void stm32l_lowPowerRestoreGpioConfig()* containing the gpio reconfiguration after wakeup.

   - ADC - if you choose to not use ADC_OPTIMIZED_CODE_FOR_SIZE : remove generated adc.c/h and remove adc references in main.c